bm4cs/bencode.io/content/posts/2025-06-20-trading-cheatsheet.md

 - Can be exercised at any time before or on the expiration date
 - More flexible for the buyer
 - Most stock options in the US are American-style
+- On the ASX are distinguished by round strike prices e.g. `$4.40`

 European Options:

 - Can only be exercised on the expiration date itself
 - No early exercise allowed
 - Common for index options (like SPX)
+- On the ASX are distinguished with 1 cent offsets on strike prices e.g. `$4.41`

 The difference matters most when you want to lock in profits or cut losses before expiration.
 With American options, you have that choice.
 With European options, you're locked in until expiration day.
 Though you can still sell the option in the market before then to exit your position.